alexandresanchograca/nand-to-tetris-projects/README.md

 # nand-to-tetris-projects

-My nand to tetris project solutions.
+All my nand to tetris project solutions.

 The overall course objective is to make a computer from scratch that was able to run tetris. https://www.nand2tetris.org/